LINGYUAN1201/LINGYUAN1201/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

   - 🤔 &nbsp; I'm passionate about statistical modeling, focusing on implementation in R and Python.
-  - 🎓 &nbsp; My research proposal relates to green innovation, spillover effects and extreme events.
+  - 🎓 &nbsp; I am interested in a wide range of statistical and business research..
   - 🌱 &nbsp; In addition, I am also an amateur RTS gamer, proficient in StarCraft II and Age of Empires IV.
   - 😎 &nbsp; Here is my [homepage](https://lingyuan1201.github.io/).